 Gillean has been writing and publishing bestselling trail guides to Kananaskis Country for over 40 years, ever since the dawn of K Country in 1977.
 She was exploring the area well before then, too, so she knows it intimately and in every season of the year.
 She also travels to mountain areas outside of Kananaskis Country, and in particular enjoys visiting countries off the beaten tourist path.
 Gillean is the founder of Rocky Mountain Books.
 Along with her husband, Tony, was awarded the Banff Mountain Festival’s Summit of Excellence Award in 2006.
 She and Tony maintain a blog on Kananaskis focused on trails and K-Country news.

-With over 100,000 copies of the previous editions sold, Gillean Daffern’s bestselling hiking guides to Kananaskis Country have recently been completely revised and updated.
+With over 100,000 copies of the previous editions sold, Gillean Daffern’s bestselling hiking guides to Kananaskis Country continue to be revised and updated regularly; the 5th edition updates started being released in 2023.
 As the pre-eminent expert on the area, she continues to offer something for every level of outdoor enthusiast, be they novice or experienced hikers, scramblers or backpackers.
 Gillean joined the Advisory Council when it was first formed in late 2014, and started her second 5 year term on the Council in 2020.

 Alf retired from the Outdoors Centre in 2007, and is now an active trail care Crew Leader with the Friends, plus is also an avid volunteer with the Greater Bragg Creek Trails Association.
 A hobby photographer, he likely has the best database of photos of K-Country of anyone, and has contributed many to Gillean’s books.
 Read more about Alf here.
 Alf joined the Advisory Council in January 2015, and started his second 5 year term on the Council in 2020.